macloo/python-beginners/flask/part2/README.md

 @app.route('/user/<name>')
 def user(name):
-    # the curly braces {} hold a variable
+    # the curly braces {} hold a variable; when it runs,
-    # the value will replace the brace and the variable name
+    # the value will replace the braces and the variable name
     personal = f'<h1>Hello, {name}!</h1>'
     return personal